mcosovic/JuliaGrid.jl/docs/src/tutorials/pmuStateEstimation.md

 ---

 ## [Bad Data Processing](@id PMUSEBadDataTutorials)
 Besides the state estimation algorithm, one of the essential state estimation routines is the bad data processing, whose main task is to detect and identify measurement errors, and eliminate them if possible.
-This is usually done by processing the measurement residuals [[2, Ch.
-5]](@ref PMUSEReferenceTutorials), and typically, the largest normalized residual test is used to identify bad data.
-The largest normalized residual test is performed after we obtained the solution of the state estimation in the repetitive process of identifying and eliminating bad data measurements one after another [[3]](@ref PMUSEReferenceTutorials).
+This is usually done by processing the measurement residuals [aburbook; Ch.
+5](@cite), and typically, the largest normalized residual test is used to identify bad data.
+The largest normalized residual test is performed after we obtained the solution of the state estimation in the repetitive process of identifying and eliminating bad data measurements one after another [korres2010distributed](@cite).

 To illustrate this process, let us introduce a new measurement that contains an obvious outlier:
 ```@example PMUSETutorial